 In 1887-1888 all of the legal issues regarding the Strickler estate property (present-day Fremont neighborhood) were finally settled.
 Investors Edward and Carrie Blewett of Fremont, Nebraska, bought the property and, working with business partners in Seattle, they gave the neighborhood its name and opened it up to settlement.

-The defined area of Fremont was the plat called Denny & Hoyt’s, named to thank the banking partners who facilitated the sale of the property.
-The boundaries of the plat were from Florentia Street which is now on the south side of the ship canal (would be 29th if it had a number) to 39th Street as the northern boundary, and from 3rd Avenue NW on the west, to Albion Avenue on the east.
+The defined area of Fremont was the plat called Denny & Hoyt’s, named in thanks the banking partners who facilitated the sale of the property to the Blewetts.
+The boundaries of the plat were from Florentia Street which is now on the south side of the ship canal (would be 29th if it had a number) to 39th Street as the northern boundary, and from 3rd Avenue NW on the west, to Albion Avenue on the east (not quite as far east as Stone Way.)

-The total size of the Strickler land claim which became the Denny & Hoyt’s plat had originally been about 216 acres, before sections were taken out for a railroad line (Thomas Burke) and a reservation of space for a preliminary hand-dug canal (Yesler and the canal committee of the 1880s).
-The present ship canal was not created until 1911-1917.
+The total size of the Strickler land claim which became the Denny & Hoyt’s plat had originally been about 214 acres, before sections were taken out for a railroad line (Thomas Burke) and a reservation of space for a preliminary hand-dug canal (Yesler and the canal committee of the 1880s).
+Some work was done in the 1880s to widen Ross Creek to create a “canal,” but the present ship canal was not created until 1911-1917.

 Fremont’s real estate jump-start